silesky/vscode-toggle-bool/README.md

 Inspired by the vim plugin, toggle-bool

 * Easily toggle between booleans (i.e. true and false).
+* Toggles selected boolean(s), or just the boolean that's beneath the cursor.
 * Default keybinding: `cmd+k b` (or set a custom one).

 ## List of boolean values supported: